What is the Ofgem price cap — and does it affect you?

 Around 19 million UK households on a standard variable tariff (SVT).
 If you've never actively chosen an energy deal, you're almost certainly on one.
 Fixed-tariff customers aren't affected until their fix ends.

-Ofgem is due to publish the confirmed July 2026 price cap on 27 May 2026.
-The new rates take effect from 1 July 2026.
+Ofgem confirmed the new cap on 27 May 2026.
+The rates took effect on 1 July 2026 and run until 30 September 2026.